Solved! What to Do When a Tree Falls on Your House

 Photo: istockphoto.com

-Keep track of expenses you incur related to the damage.
+Keep track of the expenses you incur related to the damage.

-Expenses incurred for emergency damage control are almost always covered, so save your receipts if you had a contractor tarp your roof or board-up windows.
-If your home is not habitable, your insurance company may also reimburse you for some of the expense of temporarily renting an apartment or staying in a hotel.
-Don’t just assume, however, that all your expenses will be covered—call your agent to make sure.
+Expenses incurred for emergency damage control are almost always covered, so save your receipts if you hired a contractor to fix the damage.
+If your home is not habitable, your insurance company may also reimburse you for some of the expenses related to temporary housing.
+But don’t assume all your expenses will be covered—call your agent to make sure.

 Make your final payment only when satisfied with the contractor’s work.